sazzad765/ApiDebugger/README.md

 ## Using `MaterialApp.router`

 Router-based apps do not need a navigator key.
-Initialize the package and host the debugger through the app builder:
+Initialize the package without one and host the debugger through the app builder:

 ```dart
 void main() {